-You’ll want to stay up past your bedtime to experience New Yorker contributors Patricia Marx and Roz Chast, previous collaborators on You Can Only Yell at Me for One Thing at a Time and their ukulele band Ukelear Meltdown, in conversation about their new hilarious children’s book, Tired Town.
-Starring Nellie Bee Nightly—who is wide awake and not tired at all—this hilarious book is sure to have both kids and adults giggling, imbued with writer and humorist Marx’s wit and charm, and illustrator Chast’s bright colors and expressive characters—which will look amazing on our auditorium screen!
-Join Marx and Chast in a lighthearted conversation about children’s literature, art and illustration, and, of course, the importance of getting plenty of sleep.
-After the conversation, Marx and Chast will sign and personalize books.
+We stayed up past our bedtime to experience New Yorker contributors Patricia Marx and Roz Chast, previous collaborators on You Can Only Yell at Me for One Thing at a Time and their ukulele band Ukelear Meltdown, in conversation about their new hilarious children’s book, Tired Town.
+Starring Nellie Bee Nightly—who is wide awake and not tired at all—this hilarious book is sure to have both kids and adults giggling, imbued with writer and humorist Marx’s wit and charm, and illustrator Chast’s bright colors and expressive characters—which looked amazing on our auditorium screen!
+Marx and Chast came together for a lighthearted conversation about children’s literature, art and illustration, and, of course, the importance of getting plenty of sleep.

 By Patricia Marx & Roz Chast